 Top 10 Innovative Easter Fundraising Ideas

 Easter is one of the most important holidays of the year for many nonprofits, especially churches, Christian schools, and other organizations built on Christian values.
-It will be celebrated on Sunday, March 31 in 2024, however, there are plenty of opportunities to host Easter celebrations and fundraisers in the surrounding days and weeks.
+It will be celebrated on Sunday, April 20th, 2025.
+However, there are plenty of opportunities to host Easter celebrations and fundraisers in the surrounding days and weeks, too!

 Here are 10 Easter fundraising ideas – including fundraisers that can be held online or in person – that will help you celebrate this season with your supporters while bringing in important contributions to support your mission.